oarcscience/ith.oarc.science/etc/mhs/mhs00.md

 #### 1898

 ###### Scanned by Eliza Fegley at sacredspiral.com, November, 2003.
-HTML formatting by J. B. Hare at Intangible Textual Heritage.
+HTML formatting by J. Lelievre at Intangible Textual Heritage.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------